opengauss-mirror/docs/content/en/docs/Toolreference/gs_sshexkey.md

     Specifies whether to write the mapping relationship between the host name and IP address of the  **-f**  parameter file to the  **/etc/hosts**  file.
 By default, the relationship is written to the file.
 If this parameter is specified, the relationship is not written to the file.

+-   --no-deduplicate
+    Determines whether to delete the host information that has been configured in the /etc/hosts file when the /etc/hosts file is modified during mutual trust configuration.
+By default, duplicate host information is deleted.

 -   -?, --help

     Displays help information.